chatterjeedeep08/portfolio/README.md

 For files like project reports, move the files in the "files" folder in public folder and edit the projects section accordingly.

+For changing theme, colors or fonts use the tool below and replace the code in "App.js".

 # To get started: